NCHS-Software-Engineering/NCHS_Bus_App2025/README.md

 Clone the git repository onto your computer using git clone : https://github.com/NCHS-SE22-23/busApp.git.
 Run npm install to install all dependencies.

+MongoDB also requires the user to add their IP address to the whitelist.
+One can simply acquire their IP address from this website: https://whatsmyip.com/your-ip-address.

 ### Running the NCHS Bus App
 #### On Local Host
 To run the NCHS Bus App on local host, press F5 while on VS Code to debug and run the server.
 Then type localhost:8080 into your browser to go to the functional web app.

+When running on localhost, make sure to go through JS files and the websocket address to the localhost address.
+All addresses you will need are in the files and can be commented/uncommented to choose the needed websocket address.

 ### Working with the NCHS Bus App
 The NCHS Bus App is built using Node, and works with Express.
 The entire project is started from the file server.js.